Live Database

 AmountNot provided on the source page.
 Please check the official source.

 This program element does not have a proposal due date.
 Proposals may be submitted at any time, pending certain eligibility timing issues related to resubmissions and duplicate proposal avoidance, see the program element text and appropriate overview appendix (e.g., B.1 or C.1).
-The date shown of 8/31/2026 is the last day that proposals may be submitted subject to the ROSES-25 rules and the current GCAM.
+The date shown of 8/1/2026 is the last day that proposals may be submitted subject to the ROSES-25 rules and the current GCAM.
 The ROSES-26 version of this program element is planned to overlap with this ROSES-25 version by a few weeks, allowing continuous submission of proposals across ROSES years.
-NOTICE: Amended, January 26, 2026.
-Sections 1 and 1.1 have been updated to encourage non-governmental organizations new to NASA to partner with NASA centers, and a requirement was added to Section 4 to plan for operation beyond the award period.
+NOTICE: Amended, January 22, 2026.
+Table C.2-1: Submission and Review Dates in Section 3.1 has been updated and a new final row with a cutoff date of August 1, 2026, has been added.
+Also, the expected budget and number of new awards in Section 4 have been increased.
 New text is in bold and deleted text is struck through.
-NOTICE: Amended, January 22, 2026.
-The last date for submission of proposals (in Section 7) has been updated to refl...
+NOTICE: Corrected September 9, 2025.
+NASEM Astrobiology Strategy citation was corrected to 2019...

 GRA